viccuad/dotfiles/debian/nostow/docs/rebuild-usage-reproducible.md

-I have an alias `rebuild`, just call it with the foobar package name.
+I have an alias `rebuild`, just call it with the foobar package name, inside the pbuilder result folder that contains it

 ## From the wiki: https://wiki.debian.org/ReproducibleBuilds/Howto#Testing_procedure